openshift/rosa/docs/rosa_create_machinepool.md

       --labels string          Labels for machine pool.
 Format should be a comma-separated list of 'key=value'.
 This list will overwrite any modifications made to Node labels on an ongoing basis.
       --name string            Name for the machine pool (required).
       --replicas int           Count of machines for this machine pool (required).
+      --taints string          Taints for machine pool.
+Format should be a comma-separated list of 'key=value:ScheduleType'.
+This list will overwrite any modifications made to Node taints on an ongoing basis.
 ```

 ### Options inherited from parent commands